-The average earnings used to calculate benefits are based on earnings in the three calendar months before the month the accident occurred.
+The average monthly earnings used to calculate benefits are based on earnings in the three calendar months before the month the accident occurred.

-Partial disability: If the assessed degree of disability is at least 15%, a percentage of the full disability pension is paid according to the assessed degree of disability.
-If the assessed degree of disability is less than 15%, a lump sum of three years of pension is paid according to the assessed degree of disability.
+Partial disability: If the assessed degree of disability is less than 100%, a percentage of the full disability is paid according to the assessed degree of disability; a lump sum is paid for less than a 15% assessed degree of disability.